Camden County Dinosaur spacer Indian King Tavern Museum

 Biggest myth

 Perhaps the biggest myth about the underground railroad has to do with its size, said Giles.
-Most people believe that "large numbers" of fugitive slaves traveled through the secret network.

 "Nothing could be further from the truth," he said.
 "Slaves who ran away and came north constituted a very small percentage of the overall number of slaves who ran away.
 Most runaways stayed in the South and did not come north.
 That is why we can discount a lot of the claims that have been made about the underground railroad -- because we have almost more claimed sites than we have slaves."